Blazebropwn/Blazebropwn/README.md

-# Hi, I'm Patrik — Blazebro 👋
+# Hi, I'm Blazebro 👋

 I'm a professional firefighter transitioning into **software and game development**.
 I build games, command-line tools, and automation projects with an emphasis on clear rules, reliable behavior, and practical problem-solving.